kennedyng/kennedyng/README.md

 Here are some of the notable projects I've worked on.
 You can find more details about each project in their respective repositories.

-[Real Time Group Chat](https://chat-app-lilac-xi.vercel.ap): The application revolutionizes online communication by providing seamless, secure, and personalized group chat.
+[Real Time Group Chat](https://chat-app-lilac-xi.vercel.app): The application revolutionizes online communication by providing seamless, secure, and personalized group chat.
 With intuitive UI, secure authentication, and ecient message delivery, users enjoy an exceptional experience.
 RESTful APIs and role-based access control ensure privacy and data security.
 Developed collaboratively, the project delivers a robust and user-friendly chat application, transforming online collaboration.

-## Programming Languages, Tools, Libraries, Frameworks
+[Cloud E-Bus Management Platform](https://modern-bus-seat-booking-system-ylub.vercel.app): The application revolutionizes online communication by providing seamless, secure, and personalized group chat.
+With intuitive UI, secure authentication, and ecient message delivery, users enjoy an exceptional experience.
+RESTful APIs and role-based access control ensure privacy and data security.
+Developed collaboratively, the project delivers a robust and user-friendly chat application, transforming online collaboration.

+[Personal Portifolio](https://kennedy-amber.vercel.app/portfolio): The application revolutionizes online communication by providing seamless, secure, and personalized group chat.
+With intuitive UI, secure authentication, and ecient message delivery, users enjoy an exceptional experience.
+RESTful APIs and role-based access control ensure privacy and data security.
+Developed collaboratively, the project delivers a robust and user-friendly chat application, transforming online collaboration.